vbotka/ansible-apache/docs/source/annotation-tasks.rst

     :linenos:

 .. seealso::
-   * See the precedence, naming conventions and other details in the included task (11) from `al_include_os_vars_path.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path.yml>`_
+   * See the precedence, naming conventions and other details in the included tasks (11) from `al_include_os_vars_path.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path.yml>`_
    * See :ref:`ug_variables`

 .. note::
-   * Put OS specific variables here only.
+   * Put OS specific variables here.
 Because of the precedence (15.role vars), there are limited options to override these variables, if necessary.

 .. hint::
    * It might be more convenient to maintain the variables incrementally.
 See `al_include_os_vars_path_incr.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path_incr.yml>`_